Signet Jewelers Limited to Issue Quarterly Dividend of $0.23 (NYSE:SIG)

 Signet Jewelers has a dividend payout ratio of 9.1% indicating that its dividend is sufficiently covered by earnings.
-Analysts expect Signet Jewelers to earn $10.45 per share next year, which means the company should continue to be able to cover its $0.92 annual dividend with an expected future payout ratio of 8.8%.
+Equities research analysts expect Signet Jewelers to earn $10.45 per share next year, which means the company should continue to be able to cover its $0.92 annual dividend with an expected future payout ratio of 8.8%.

-In other news, CEO Virginia Drosos sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 18th.
-The shares were sold at an average price of $70.26, for a total value of $702,600.00.
-Following the sale, the chief executive officer now directly owns 1,017,740 shares of the company’s stock, valued at approximately $71,506,412.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, CEO Virginia Drosos sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 18th.
-The shares were sold at an average price of $70.26, for a total value of $702,600.00.
-Following the sale, the chief executive officer now directly owns 1,017,740 shares of the company’s stock, valued at approximately $71,506,412.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, insider Stephen E. Lovejoy sold 7,000 shares of Signet Jewelers stock in a transaction that occurred on Wednesday, July 5th.
-The shares were sold at an average price of $66.50, for a total transaction of $465,500.00.
-Following the completion of the transaction, the insider now owns 65,697 shares of the company’s stock, valued at approximately $4,368,850.50.
+In other Signet Jewelers news, insider Oded Edelman sold 6,800 shares of the business’s stock in a transaction dated Monday, August 21st.
+The stock was sold at an average price of $74.62, for a total value of $507,416.00.
+Following the completion of the transaction, the insider now directly owns 105,102 shares of the company’s stock, valued at $7,842,711.24.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+In related news, insider Joan M. Hilson sold 10,000 shares of the company’s stock in a transaction dated Tuesday, June 27th.
+The stock was sold at an average price of $65.00, for a total transaction of $650,000.00.
+Following the sale, the insider now owns 235,762 shares in the company, valued at $15,324,530.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Oded Edelman sold 6,800 shares of the company’s stock in a transaction that occurred on Monday, August 21st.
+The shares were sold at an average price of $74.62, for a total value of $507,416.00.
+Following the completion of the sale, the insider now owns 105,102 shares in the company, valued at approximately $7,842,711.24.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 101,979 shares of company stock valued at $7,252,711.
-Company insiders own 4.54% of the company’s stock.
+Insiders sold a total of 101,979 shares of company stock worth $7,252,711 over the last 90 days.
+4.54% of the stock is owned by insiders.

 Signet Jewelers Limited operates as a diamond jewelry retailer.
 It operates through three segments: North America, International, and Other.
 The North America segment operates jewelry stores in jewelry stores in malls, mall-based kiosks, and off-mall locations in the United States and Canada primarily under the Kay Jewelers, Kay Jewelers Outlet, Jared The Galleria Of Jewelry, Jared Vault, Zales Jewelers, Zales Outlet, Diamonds Direct, James Allen, Banter by Piercing Pagoda, and Peoples Jewellers names, as well as operates online through its digital banners, James Allen and Blue Nile.